stepanenko/javascript-info/Matrix/10_events_bubbling_delegation.md

 - `event.currentTarget`: The element to which the event listener is attached.
 - `event.preventDefault()`: Prevents the default action associated with the event (e.g., stopping form submission).
 - `event.stopPropagation()`: Stops the event from bubbling up to parent elements.

+### Notice

+- Manage event bubbling: Be aware of how events bubble up through the DOM.
+Use `stopPropagation()` if you want to prevent parent elements from receiving the same event.
+- Prevent default behavior when necessary: Use `preventDefault()` in cases where you want to override default browser actions (like preventing a form from submitting).